anon-blue/anon.blue/README.txt

 t - like words dac dancers - fffffffffffffffffffffffffffffffffffffffffffffffffff ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaj;   ;;hjj with her I am alone still
-                  j j youSAF AS DASF ASFASDF ASSSSSSSSSSSSSSSSSSSSSSSSSSviveSSSS SSFFFFFFFFFFFASF' WEA'L hello down there. i'm bret. you? is it sunny? oh i hope the stars are beautiful. of course. never went there. california wseems a nice p lace though. cool fromageance here, but i lived in coocadoo before..... hahaha n o youre nhi thereable at all :)
+                  j j youSAF AS DASF ASFASDF ASSSSSSSSSSSSSSSSSSSSSSSSSSvive le quebec libre !          hello down there. i'm bret. you? is it sunny? oh i hope the stars are beautiful. of course. never went there. california wseems a nice p lace though. cool fromageance here, but i lived in coocadoo before..... hahaha n o youre nhi thereable at all :)